What are the aims of this leaflet?

 What is colchicine and how does it work?

-Colchicine is an extract of the plant Colchicum autumnale (autumn crocus), used medically since ancient times.
+Colchicine is an extract of the plant Colchicum autumnale (autumn crocus).
+It has been used as a medicine since ancient times.

-Colchicine modifies the response of the immune system.
-It has been found to be helpful in conditions with too many neutrophils (a type of white blood cells) in the skin.
+Colchicine changes the response of the immune system.
+It has been found to be helpful in conditions where a person has too many neutrophils (a type of white blood cell) in the skin.

 What skin conditions are treated with colchicine?

-In the UK, colchicine is currently only licensed for the treatment of gout, but is used for many conditions as unlicensed treatment.
-Colchicine has been used in a number of skin conditions, some of which are quite rare.
-Some of the skin conditions that can be treated with colchicine include Behcet’s disease, recurrent aphthous ulcers, vasculitis etc. Occasionally colchicine is used in combination with other treatments.
+In the UK, colchicine is currently only licensed for the treatment of gout, but is used for many conditions as an unlicensed treatment, such as familial Mediterranean fever in children, and pericarditis.
+Colchicine has been used to treat a number of skin conditions, some of which are quite rare, which include Behçet disease, epidermolysis bullous acquisita, recurrent aphthous ulcers, cutaneous vasculitis, chronic urticaria and Sweet syndrome.
+Occasionally colchicine is used in combination with other treatments.

-What does “unlicensed” mean in relation to a drug?
+What does “unlicensed” mean when referring to a drug?

 Will Colchicine cure my skin condition?

-Depending on your skin complaint, colchicine may cure or improve it, but it does not work for everybody.
-When stopping the colchicine however, your skin condition may recur.
+Depending on the skin condition, colchicine may cure or improve it, but it does not work for everybody.
+When stopping colchicine however, the skin condition may return.

-How often or for how long you should use colchicine will depend on your skin condition and other factors; your doctor will advise.
+How often or for how long colchicine should be used will depend on the skin condition and other factors; a doctor will be able to advise.

-Your doctor will recommend a treatment schedule to you.
-It is common to start with one 0.5 milligram (mg) tablet a day and gradually increase to between twice and four times a day.
+The doctor will recommend a treatment schedule.
+It is common to start with one 0.5 milligram (mg) tablet a day and gradually increase to between two and four times a day.

-Patients with advanced kidney failure, including those on dialysis, should not use colchicine long term as this may accumulate in the body if the kidneys are not working well.
-Always refer to your doctor.
+Patients with advanced kidney failure, including those on dialysis, should not use colchicine long-term as this may accumulate in the body if the kidneys are not working well.
+In patients with reduced kidney function, the dose of colchicine may be reduced or the dosage interval increased.

-In patients aged more than 65 years and in patients with reduced liver function, heart or gastrointestinal disease, colchicine should be used with caution.
+In patients aged more than 65 years and those with reduced liver function, heart or gastrointestinal disease, colchicine should be used with caution.
+It is advisable to seek the doctor’s advice.

 What are the common side effects of colchicine?